| Gogebic Community College: A

 Ironwood area” and to develop the sport and

+the community simultaneously.
 After getting the go-ahead from Gogebic

 College, Andresen started talking to current